 When ‘Oumuamua was first discovered, astronomers thought it was a comet or an asteroid from within the Solar System.
-But after studying its orbit and discovering its long, cylindrical shape, they realised ‘Oumuamua was neither and had come from interstellar space.
+But after studying its orbit and discovering its long, cylindrical shape, they realized ‘Oumuamua was neither and had come from interstellar space.

 For the first time ever astronomers have studied an asteroid that has entered the Solar System from interstellar space.
-Observations from ESO’s Very Large Telescope in Chile and other observatories around the world show that this unique object was travelling through space for millions of years before its chance encounter with our star system.
+Observations from ESO’s Very Large Telescope in Chile and other observatories around the world show that this unique object was traveling through space for millions of years before its chance encounter with our star system.
 It appears to be a dark, reddish, highly-elongated rocky or high-metal-content object.

 Telescopes around the world trained their gaze on the mysterious visitor in an effort to learn as much as possible before it headed back out of the Solar System, becoming too faint to observe in detail.

 John Curtin Distinguished Professor Steven Tingay, from the Curtin University node of the International Centre for Radio Astronomy Research (ICRAR), said the MWA team did not initially set out to find ‘Oumuamua.

 This animation shows the path of the interstellar asteroid 1I/2017 (`Oumuamua) through the Solar System.
-Observations with ESO’s Very Large Telescope and others have shown that this unique object is dark, reddish in colour and highly elongated.
+Observations with ESO’s Very Large Telescope and others have shown that this unique object is dark, reddish in color and highly elongated.

-“We didn’t set out to observe this object with the MWA but because we can see such a large fraction of the sky at once, when something like this happens, we’re able to go back through the data and analyse it after the fact,” Professor Tingay said.
+“We didn’t set out to observe this object with the MWA but because we can see such a large fraction of the sky at once, when something like this happens, we’re able to go back through the data and analyze it after the fact,” Professor Tingay said.

 “If advanced civilizations do exist elsewhere in our galaxy, we can speculate that they might develop the capability to launch spacecraft over interstellar distances and that these spacecraft may use radio waves to communicate.”